 Hey, guys!
-Fight Crime (A Love Story) is taking a break between episodes this week, but I don’t want to leave you without reading material.
+My free superhero web serial Fight Crime (A Love Story) is taking a break between episodes this week, but I don’t want to leave you without reading material.
 Here are four excellent superhero short stories to brighten your Monday.

 This short story is set in Bigelow’s Extrahuman Union universe, but you don’t need to read the other books in the series to enjoy it.
 Instead of following the superhero, this story is from the point of view of the cool old lady who nurses the injured hero back to health and inspires him to get back in the fight.
 The futuristic and slightly dystopian setting hints at an awesomely bigger narrative, but this self-contained short story will leave you entertained and inspired.
 You can read it at the Book Smugglers.

 Doctor was a Madman, Family Man by Paul Blonsky

 This is a very short, very funny story written in the style of an obituary for a supervillain.
 It’ll take less than five minutes of your time and will leave you laughing.
 Check it out at Daily Science Fiction.

 I tweeted about The Terrible a few months ago, but if you haven’t read it yet, it’s a great, punchy little story about a supervillain who learns his nemesis was never quite at his mercy like things appeared.
 There’s a fantastic twist at the beginning, lots of hilarious dialogue, and a wonderfully uplifting ending.
 Read it at Flash Fiction Online.